Jumeirah English Speaking School

-Jumeirah English Speaking School (JESS) is a British international school located in Dubai, United Arab Emirates.
+Jumeirah English Speaking School (JESS) was a British international school located in Dubai, United Arab Emirates.
 Established in 1975, the school operates two campuses: the original campus in Jumeirah, which serves primary students, and a larger campus in Arabian Ranches offering education from Foundation Stage through Year 13.
 JESS follows the National Curriculum for England and offers the International Baccalaureate Diploma Programme in the senior years.
 The school has consistently received "Outstanding" ratings from the Knowledge and Human Development Authority (KHDA) and is featured among the top 150 private schools worldwide by The Schools Index.

 History

 Jumeirah campus

 JESS was founded in 1975 to meet the growing demand for British education among expatriate families in Dubai.
 At the time, the only similar school, the Dubai English Speaking School (DESS), was at full capacity.

 Initially located in an apartment near the Dubai Clock Tower, the school began with just 17 pupils in two classes.
 In 1977, His Highness Rashid bin Saeed Al Maktoum allocated land in Jumeirah for a permanent campus.
 The campus marked its 40th anniversary in 2015.